 The CA/B Forum has determined that the Organizational Unit can be interpreted very differently in every company, and therefore poses problems for a Certificate Authority when it comes to authenticating it using external resources.
 Removing the OU field prevents uncertain information from being included in the SSL/TLS certificate and improves the validation process.

 We at SSL.com want to ensure that the transition to this new rule will be smooth for our customers.
 In the following months, we will be sending out reminders and updates about the September 1st deadline.

 New key storage requirements for OV and IV Code Signing Certificates

-In compliance with CA/Browser Forum’s new key storage requirements for code signing certificates, starting on November 15 2022, SSL.com’s Organization Validation (OV) and Individual Validation (IV) Code Signing Certificates will only be issued either on Federal Information Processing Standard 140-2 (FIPS 140-2) USB tokens or through our eSigner cloud signing service.
-In connection to this, we have updated our eSigner pricing subscription for OV and IV code signing certs.
+Starting June 1, 2023, in compliance with the CA/Browser Forum’s new key storage requirements to increase security for code signing certificates, SSL.com’s Organization Validation (OV) and Individual Validation (IV) Code Signing Certificates will only be issued either on Federal Information Processing Standard 140-2 (FIPS 140-2) USB tokens or through our eSigner cloud code signing service.

 Huge podcast downtime caused by Spotify failing to renew their SSL certificate